 If you have more than two home screen pages on your iPhone, jumping back to the main page can seem like a lot of unnecessary swiping.
-For example, an eight-page home screen would take seven swipes right to get back from the last page to the main page — but it doesn't have to take that much work.
+For example, an eight-page home screen would take seven right-swipes to get back from the last page to the main page — but it doesn't have to take that much work.

 While it may be obvious to the more expert iOS users, those of you relatively new to Apple's mobile operating system might not know this trick yet.
 With just one gesture, you can return from one of your subsequent home screen pages to the first one that likely houses your most important app icons.